 1. Levels of Appeal

 Decisions rendered by the Greek Council or Residence Life Staff, or their respective designee, may be appealed to the Office of Student Affairs, and the decision of the Dean of Students with respect to such matters shall be final.
-Disciplinary sanctions imposed on students for misconduct by the Dean of Students or his or her designee or by the Campus Judicial Board may be appealed to the Provost, whose decision shall be final.
+Disciplinary sanctions imposed on students for misconduct by the Dean of Students or their designee or by the Campus Judicial Board may be appealed to the Provost, whose decision shall be final.

 2. Basis for Appeal